By Rachel Smith • 8 min read

 Stuart Cope sits down with Hashtag Sports in our latest Q+A series interview.

-In his (recent) role as the Rajasthan Royals digital head, Stuart Cope created and executed a content strategy for the team that grew their global fan footprint, aided in the social impact of lucrative commercial deals, and developed athletes into the team’s leading content creators.
+In his (recent) role as the Rajasthan Royals digital head, Stu created and executed a content strategy for the team that grew their global fan footprint, aided in the social impact of lucrative commercial deals, and developed athletes into the team’s leading content creators.

 Tell me about the Royal’s fan base and why fan connection with players on social is important to the team and sport.

 The Royals have a diverse fanbase that is truly global.
 The main fanbase obviously resides in India and is spread across the state of Rajasthan and throughout the tier one cities of India.
 In terms of global appeal, the Royals have a strong following in the UAE, USA, Canada, UK, and Australia.

 The players are our influencers and they’re the heroes that our fans are interested in; we always try to put our players front and center of any social media or marketing campaign that we create.
 Having the ability to work with our players to create authentic content, that’s not just created by the Royals production team, but actually created by the athletes as content creators themselves is fundamental to the wider social media strategy set.

 Do you feel there’s been a shift to more player-centric models across all sports?